Are you struggling with

 Causes of porn addiction:

-The Addictive aspects of porn – “The biggest problem is that there is a physiologically addictive nature to porn and all sexually addictive behaviour.
-People build up a tolerance to certain videos and need more and more stimulation to achieve the same high”. – Julian Redwood, therapist.
+“The biggest problem is that there is a physiologically addictive nature to porn and all sexually addictive behaviour.
+People build up a tolerance to certain videos and need more and more stimulation to achieve the same high.”

 Early exposure: More often than not, addiction comes from watching porn at a young age, this is when it gets its foot in the door.